 Transfer admission options

-Information on how to apply and deadlines will be sent out to current 1st year MD students in late summer/early fall term.
 If invited for an interview you will be required to interview with 3 MD/PhD Committee interviewers and 1-2 faculty researchers.
 We will do our best to work around your current academic schedule for these interviews.

 Please note: If you have already or are planning to take your qualifying exams soon, we cannot accept you as a transfer student.

-What we look for
+What we look for in an applicant

-Research passion and skills, including:
+Research passion and skills

 - Understanding all aspects of your research and how it fits into the big picture

 - The quality of your research highlighted by the output of research, ownership of project, or independent contributions